CHAPTER Rev 2400

 The information specified in (c)(2), above, shall include:

-(1) The name, address and identification number
+(1) The name, address, and taxpayer identification

-of the business enterprise;
+number of the business enterprise;

-(2) An outline of the areas of agreement and
+(2) An outline of the areas of agreement and disagreement;

-(3) Documentation in support of the business
+(3) Documentation in support of the business enterprise’s

 a.
 Citations of supporting case law;